stackrox/kube-linter/docs/README.md

 All checks in `kube-linter` are defined by referencing a check template, passing parameters to it, and adding additional check specific metadata (like check name and description).
 Users can configure custom checks the same way built-in checks are configured, and add them to the config file.
-The built-in checks are specified in [internal/builtinchecks](internal/builtinchecks).
+The built-in checks are specified [here](../internal/builtinchecks).